mamun39/job_agent/README.md

 - Indeed and LinkedIn adapters currently exist for saved fixture parsing, not for configured live discovery.
 - YAML query files require `PyYAML`; JSON works out of the box.
 - Review decision persistence exists in storage, but dedicated CLI commands for updating/viewing those decisions are not fully wired yet.
+- The optional summarizer layer is presentation-only today: it returns short explanatory text from job data plus rule explanations and does not modify stored job records.
+- Model-backed summarizers are not implemented; the default behavior is a local fallback summarizer with no remote dependency.

 For current project limitations and deferred work, see [docs/codex_tasks/limitations.md](C:/Users/MRAka/PycharmProjects/job_agent/docs/codex_tasks/limitations.md).